-Thermoset Components Fabrication Methods:
+Thermoset Composites Manufacturing Methods:

 1. Hand layup method:

-The method is simple and suitable for simple components.
+The Hand Layup method is simple and suitable for simple components.
 A coat of resin is applied on a tool surface and a layer of mat or fabric reinforcement is placed on the tool surface.
 The process is repeated till the required thickness of the laminate is reached.
 This is cured at 25 – 40 degree Celsius.
 No pressure is required.

 2. Vacuum bag method:

 Lay-up of laminates is covered by an airtight rubber membrane and the air under membrane is evacuated, which helps compaction and removal of air bubbles.
 This is cured at 25 – 40 degree Celsius at a pressure of 1 bar.

 3. Autoclave method:

 This method is similar to the vacuum bag method.
 The laid up assembly is covered with an airtight assembly and sealed against the tool.
 The assembly is then placed in an autoclave where vacuum, pressure and the cure process is tightly controlled.

 4. Resin injection:

 This method requires top and bottom halves of tools whose shape corresponds to the desired thickness and configuration of the part.
 The reinforcing materials, in the form of fabrics or mats, are placed between the tool halves in dry plates.
 The resin is injected by means of vacuum.
 The system is cured at 25 – 40 degree Celsius at a pressure of 1 bar.